DariuszDepta/DariuszDepta.github.io/_posts/2017-11-3-Fresh-GIT-Setup.md

-Assign aliases to most used GIT commands, for example:
+Assign aliases to most used GIT commands:

 ```
 $ git config --global alias.s status
 ```

+Set your email address and your name:

 ```
 $ git config --global user.email "your@email.com"